Sulzburg/primare_test/README.md

 HA Custom_Integration for Primare SP(A)25 Prisma

-under custom_integrations create a folder named "primare" put the following files there:
+under custom_integrations create a folder named "primare" and put the following files there:

 __init__.py
 const.py